jeffwilcox/jeffwilcox.blog/_posts/2017-02-28-azure-private-npm.md

 ## Configuration as code

+Finally, the custom deployment script supports "yet another" opinionated "painless" configuration-as-code story.

-Finally, one last scenario is supported by the underlying script here: yet-another-opionated-configuration thing...
-By defining a `CONFIGURATION_ENVIRONMENT`, similar to a `NODE_ENV`, setting, the underlying configuration system currently used by the custom deployment script is able to look for special environment JSON files containing config info for the app.
+By defining a `CONFIGURATION_ENVIRONMENT` variable pointing to a known environment file, similar to a `NODE_ENV` setting, the configuration system is able to read variable values from the right local file.

-Since the system supports KeyVault, we're able to safely commit configuration information, just pointing at the KeyVault, and then we're able to treat configuration changes as code.
+Since the configuration resolution code supports KeyVault, we're able to safely commit configuration information internally, just pointing at KeyVault secrets, and then we can treat config changes as code.
 New secrets and environment changes can be code reviewed and move through Git like any other set of changes.

 For any given secret we have a choice: we can point to a secret name, resolving the latest version at